 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Rome to Assisi without having to change trains.
-There are 5 direct trains from Rome to Assisi.
+There are 5 direct trains from Rome to Assisi each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Rome to Assisi cover a distance of around 81 miles (130 km) during the journey.